ETS-ReactNative5/455-project/README.md

 ### Contribute
-To contribute to this project, request access to the private
+To contribute to this project, request access to the private [configuration](#configuration) files.
+Report issues on Github or using this [Google Form](https://forms.gle/bE8ciqi2KJqCc1bN8).

 ### License